openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 -----------

 - Only vCenter versions 5.1 and later are supported
-- It is not possible to specify the vCenter cluster where virtual instances will be launched.
 - :ref:`security-groups-term` are not supported.
 - The only supported backend for Cinder is VMDK.
 - Volumes that are created by Cinder appear as SCSI disks.
 To be able